Aleltu

-Aleltu is one of the Aanaas in the Oromia of Ethiopia.
-It was part of former Bereh Aanaa.
+Aleltu is one of the woredas in the Oromia Region of Ethiopia.
+It was part of former Bereh woreda.
 It is part of the North Shewa Zone.
-Towns located in this woreda include Tale, Digare, Sant'e and Galata.
+Towns located in this woreda include Tale, Bakkee, Digare, Sant'e and Galata.
 The closest major cities include Addis Ababa, Adama and Bishoftu.

 Demographics

 The 2007 national census reported a total population for this woreda of 53,414, of whom 27,109 were men and 26,305 were women; 3,851 or 7.21% of its population were urban dwellers.
-The majority of the inhabitants said they practised Ethiopian Orthodox Christianity, with 98.15% of the population reporting they practised that belief, 1.42% were Muslim.
+The majority of the inhabitants said they practised Ethiopian Orthodox Christianity, with 99.15% of the population reporting they practised that belief, 0.75% were Muslim.